 Betsy Feigin Befus is General Counsel, with principal responsibility for providing guidance on legal matters and developing legal strategies to advance organizational goals across NMHC’s functional areas.
 Betsy leads NMHC’s Diversity & Inclusion Initiative, a long-term commitment to promote diversity within the multifamily housing industry.
 As part of NMHC’s government affairs effort, Betsy has primary responsibility for the Council’s amicus brief program and related legal advocacy.
 She also handles key regulatory priorities including communications services policies impacting the rental apartment industry.
 Prior to joining NMHC in 2001, Betsy served as Attorney Advisor with the U.S. Department of Labor, where she drafted appellate decisions involving federal workers' compensation matters issued by the Department.
 Betsy earned a Juris Doctorate from the University of Iowa College of Law and holds a Bachelor of Arts degree in Political Science from Colorado State University.
 She is a member of the District of Columbia and Colorado Bars.

-Matthew M. Berger is Vice President of Tax and has principal responsibility for federal tax legislation as part of the Joint Legislative Program of NMHC and the National Apartment Association (NAA).
+Matthew M. Berger is Vice President of Tax, with responsibility for representing the interests of the multifamily industry before Congress and federal agencies on tax issues.
 Prior to coming to NMHC, Matthew worked as an economist and Press Secretary for the U.S. Senate Committee on Small Business and Entrepreneurship.
 During that time, he served as Senator Olympia Snowe’s principal advisor on taxes, the economy and the federal budget Before his time on the Hill, Matthew was National Tax Manager for Deloitte Tax LLP in Washington, DC, where he covered the formulation of tax policy in Congress.
 Matthew graduated with distinction from Stanford University, where he did research with the Hoover Institution.